vuejs/docs/src/guide/typescript-support.md

 For developing Vue applications with TypeScript, we strongly recommend using [Visual Studio Code](https://code.visualstudio.com/), which provides great out-of-the-box support for TypeScript.
 If you are using [single-file components](./single-file-component.html) (SFCs), get the awesome [Volar extension](https://github.com/johnsoncodehk/volar), which provides TypeScript inference inside SFCs and many other great features.

-[WebStorm](https://www.jetbrains.com/webstorm/) also provides out-of-the-box support for both TypeScript and Vue.
+[WebStorm](https://www.jetbrains.com/webstorm/) provides out of the box support for both TypeScript and Vue.
+Other JetBrains IDEs also support them, either out of the box or via [this free plugin](https://plugins.jetbrains.com/plugin/9442-vue-js).

 ## Defining Vue Components